avakian439/dndcontent/Main Information/Dimensions/ARK-5/POIs/Biomass Processing Plant/Loot Table ig.md

 * **EM Handgun**
 ![[Pasted image 20251214192518.png]]
 Weapon (ranged firearm), requires a minimum of 14 INT to operate, range: 10/180 ft., two-handed, damage: 1 d 10 piercing + 1 d 6 lighting.

+#### Derelict Forester Drone
+* **Industrial Saw Arm**
+This heavy mechanical arm ends in a circular industrial saw, its teeth dulled by decades of cutting through metal, bone, and reinforced biomass.
+Thick hydraulic lines and magnetic clamps line the housing, allowing it to anchor into machinery or be wielded with effort.